KodrAus/rust-web-app/README.md

 # How it works

+The following sections describe some of the pieces that make up the application and why they're put together the way they are.

 ## Domain folders

 The project layout is focused mostly on privacy.
 By limiting the scope of certain items, you also limit the scope of potential breakage.
-In Rust, items that are private in a module _are visible to all of that modules children_.
+In Rust, items that are private in a module _are visible to all of that module's children_.
 That might sound like a bad thing, but we leverage it to prevent domain APIs from leaking implementation details for the sake of outside concerns, like serialisation and storage.

 We split each core concept in the application into its own (mostly) self-contained folder, like `products` or `customers`.
 Each folder encapsulates everything there is to know about a particular set of entities:

 - What data those entities manage
 - How that data is stored (`/store`)
-- How that data can be queries (`/queries`)
+- How that data can be queried (`/queries`)
 - How that data can be changed (`/commands`)

-Entities within a folder can depend on entities within another folder, like an `Order` depending on a `Product` when adding it.
+Entities can depend on entities from another folder, like an `Order` depending on a `Product` when adding it.

 These folders are _sort of_ heavy-weight, but in a proper application adding new domain folders could be simplified using macros.
 I haven't used macros in this application so the code remains easy to follow.